An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Pitney Bowes Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PBI stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Office Equipment/Supplies industry.
+We show how PBI stock compares to 2,000+ US-based stocks, and to peers in the Professional, Scientific, and Technical Services sector and Commercial Photography industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.